Posted on : June 28, 2021 by Clinic One on Breast Cancer

 Even though 80% of breast lumps are non-cancerous, constant fear of breast cancer is commonly noted in women with a breast lump, breast pain, or discharge from the nipple.

-The signs of breast cancer be diagnosed by a breast ultrasound or a mammogram.
+The signs of breast cancer can be diagnosed by a breast ultrasound or a mammogram.

 Non-cancerous lump, commonly present in women under 24yrs, especially those undergoing puberty or pregnancy.
 These are made up of breast gland and connective tissue and are firm, rubbery, freely mobile, and often painless.